 International comparisons are difficult due to inconsistencies in measurement approaches by different countries.
-In 1999, local content accounted for 24 percent of total transmission time in surveyed countries, and New Zealand had the smallest proportion of local content.
-This was compared to the United States (90 percent), the United Kingdom (BBC only, 78 percent), Canada (60 percent), Norway (56 percent), Finland (55 percent), Australia (which mandates a local content transmission quota of 55 percent on all free-to-air commercial networks) and Ireland (RTE only, 41 percent).
-Note that this is a measure of total air-time programming, rather than prime-time programming, which is the measure the indicator in this report is based on.
+However, in 1999, local content accounted for 24 percent of total transmission time in New Zealand, a smaller proportion than in 10 other surveyed countries.
+This was compared to the United States (90 percent), the United Kingdom (BBC only, 78 percent), Canada (60 percent), Norway (56 percent), Finland (55 percent), Australia (which mandates a local content transmission quota of 55 percent on all free-to-air commercial networks) and Ireland (RTE only, 41 percent).74 This was a measure of total air-time programming rather than prime-time programming, which is the measure this indicator is based on.